whiteibescu/whiteibescu/README.md

-### Hi there 👋 I am a Unity Developer
+### Hi there 👋 I am a AR Unity Developer
-- 🔭 I’m currently working on AR Projects.
+- 🔭 I’m currently working in Virnect.
 - 👯 I’m looking to collaborate with Unity developers.